mgawan/mhm2_staging/docs/mhm_guide.md

 will include the following files:

 - `final_assembly.fasta`: the contigs for the assembly, in FASTA format.
-- `mhmxx.log`: a log file containing details about the run, including various quality statistics, details about the assembly process and timing information.
+- `mhm2.log`: a log file containing details about the run, including various quality statistics, details about the assembly process and timing information.
-- `mhmxx.config`: a configuration file containing all the options used for the run.
+- `mhm2.config`: a configuration file containing all the options used for the run.
 - `per_thread`: a subdirectory containing per-process files that record memory usage and debugging information in Debug mode.

 In addition, many more files may be generated according to which command-line options are specified.
 These are described in detail